 Why I Don't Need to Accept My Darkest Emotions (And Neither Do You)

 I was reading this article the other day about accepting your darkest emotions.
-You know the type—research from some prestigious university, talk about "non-judgmental awareness," being kind to yourself about your negative feelings, letting them pass through you like clouds or whatever.
+It was about a research on "non-judgmental awareness," being kind to yourself about your negative feelings.

-I'm not saying there's no value there psychologically.
-I'm sure the research is solid and it it may be helpful for some.
-But the more I read, the more I saw this glaring reality: the incredible lengths the human mind has to go when it departs from the simple and powerful truth of the forgiveness we have in Christ.
+The more I read it, the more I saw this reality: the lengths the human mind has to go when it departs from the simple and powerful truth of the forgiveness we have in Christ.

 And the problem with the alternative route?
 It's fragile.
 Because the alternative route is ourselves.